DavidH2001/MUON-Data-Collection/README.md

 * "user longitude" - float value representing the longitude of the user's detectors in degrees and decimal minutes.
 * "event_files root_dir" - string defining an existing directory where your event files will be saved locally.
 You must create this directory.
 * "event_files save_all" - set to *true* (default) if wanting to save all event buffers to files.
 * "system buff_size" - size of event buffer.
-Leave set to default.
+Can leave set to the default.
 * "system window_size" - size of frequency window.
-Leave set to default.
+Can leave set to the default.
 * "system anomaly_threshold" - threshold used to trigger an event anomaly.
-Leave set to default.
+Can leave set to the default.
 * "system logging_level" - set to "DEBUG" to log all activity or "INFO" to just log a summary.
 * "system max_median_frequency" - set to maximum median frequency allowed.
-Leave set to default.
+Leave this set to the default.
 * "remote ip_address" - IP address of remote file server.
 If this is left as an empty string then remote access will not be attempted.

 Example config.json file: